level451/pmp/README.md

         console.log(err,rslt);
     });

-portMap([gateway],localport,externalport,ttl,function(error,results) - maps an external port to a local port
+portMap([gateway],localport,externalport,ttl,function(error,result) - maps an external port to a local port

     gateway is optional (just pass an empty string or null if you don't know the address) If you do know the address it does speed things up - otherwise it will try to find it.